1. The Fabric of Reality and its Continuum

 Notes

-[2] Similarly, Leibniz understood the order of things like an order of coexistences (space) and an order of successions (time): ‘As for my own opinion, I have said more than once, that I hold space to be something merely relative, as time is – that I hold it to be an order of coexistences, as time is an order of successions’, said Leibniz in his third letter to Clarke ; see: Leibniz G. W. and Clarke S., Correspondence, ed.
+[2] Leibniz understood the order of things as an order of coexistences (space) and an order of successions (time): ‘As for my own opinion, I have said more than once, that I hold space to be something merely relative, as time is – that I hold it to be an order of coexistences, as time is an order of successions’, said Leibniz in his third letter to Clarke ; see: Leibniz G. W. and Clarke S., Correspondence, ed.
 Roger Ariew (Indianapolis: Hackett Publishing Company, Inc., 2000), 14.

 [5] Henry Lefebvre used the term ‘archi-textures’, in the following passage: ‘One might say that practical activity writes upon nature, albeit in a scrawling hand, and that this writing implies a particular representation of space.
 Places are marked, noted, named.
 Between them, within the ‘holes in the net’, are blank or marginal spaces.
 Besides Holzwege, or woodland paths, there are paths through fields and pastures.
 Paths are more important than the traffic they bear, because they are what endures in the form of the reticular patterns left by animals, both wild and domestic, and by people (in and around the houses of village or small town, as in the town’s immediate environs).
 Always distinct and dearly indicated, such traces embody the ‘values’ assigned to particular routes: danger, safety, waiting, promise.
 This graphic aspect, which was obviously not apparent to the original ‘actors’ but which becomes quite dear with the aid of modern-day cartography, has more in common with a spider’s web than with a drawing or plan.
 Could it be called a text, or a message?
 Possibly, but the analogy would serve no particularly useful purpose, and it would make more sense to speak of texture rather than of texts in this connection.
 Similarly, it is helpful to think of architectures as ‘archi-textures’, to treat each monument or building, viewed in its surroundings and context, in the populated area and associated networks in which it is set down, as part of a particular production of space.’
 In Henry Lefebvre, The Production of Space (Oxford: Blackwell Editions, 1991), 118.